Monash-RNA-Systems-Biology-Laboratory/tail-tools/doc/differential.md

 Here the `experimental` term is in addition to the baseline level given by `control`, and therefore is the difference between the experimental and control groups.
 Terms coefficients fitted for terms in `alt:` are reported in the output of `tail-tools test:`.

 Hint: In R, you can check how the coefficients of a linear model will be calculated using the `ginv` function from the libaray `MASS`, which computes the pseudo-inverse.
-(Fitnoise2 uses weighting of observations, which slightly modifies this for each gene.)

 ### Example 2